bekdepo/Beyond-Guard/README.md

 This is software is in beta stage and not ready to be used in production yet.<br>

-Currently the virus scanner computes an MD5 hash for each file and compares to see if its in the database of virus signatures.<br>
+Currently the virus scanner computes an MD5 hash for each file and compares to see if its in the database of virus signatures.
 The database has been optimized with an index to find a match in logarithmic time.
-The virus signatures are<br>
-from an open source repository of virus signatures that are actively maintained by malware researchers.
-MD5 isn't the best<br>
-way to identify a virus as their could be possible collisions, SHA-1 or SHA-256 would be better.<br>
+The virus signatures are from an open source repository of virus signatures that are actively maintained by malware researchers.
+MD5 isn't the best way to identify a virus as their could be possible collisions, SHA-1 or SHA-256 would be better.
-One problem with using a MD5 hash approach to identify viruses is that new viruses that are not in the database cannot be detected,<br>
-and even worse they are polymorphic viruses that can change their code thus changing their MD5 hash.
-A virus can simply insert<br>
-blank lines at the end of its code and it will have a new MD5 hash.
-To get around this another approach would be to have an antivirus<br>
-execute a virus in a sandbox(virtual environment) and analyze its behavior for malicious intent.
-This approach is also problematic<br>
-because viruses can also detect if their in a sandbox and refuse to run making it difficult for the virus to analyze its behavior.  <br>
+One problem with using a MD5 hash approach to identify viruses is that new viruses that are not in the database cannot be detected, and even worse they are polymorphic viruses that can change their code thus changing their MD5 hash.
+A virus can simply insert blank lines at the end of its code and it will have a new MD5 hash.
+To get around this another approach would be to have an antivirus execute a virus in a sandbox(virtual environment) and analyze its behavior for malicious intent.
+This approach is also problematic because viruses can also detect if their in a sandbox and refuse to run making it difficult for the virus to analyze its behavior.
 This is where machine learning comes in to train the antivirus to recognize new types of viruses.<br>

 Available Features:<br>